Abstract by Nathan Schwartz

 Physics and Astronomy

-We seek to characterize zinc arsenide in both powdered and thermally evaporated form to determine its usefulness in creating stable p-type ZnO for use in optical and electrical devices.
+We seek to characterize zinc arsenide and zinc oxide in both thermally evaporated and plasma sputtered form to determine its usefulness in creating stable p-type ZnO for use in optical and electrical devices.
 Through a thermal evaporation technique, we grow ZnAs films on glass, sapphire, and silicon nitride substrates.
-We then utilize ellipsometry to determine the thickness of our grown films.
-By video recording the deposition process, we hope to understand multiple properties of zinc arsenide including crystal structure and formation patterns.
-Thus far, our results have suggested polycrystalline growth, characterized by nucleation sites.
-We plan to further use these results to refine the growth process and consistently create ZnAs films useful for doping ZnO.
+We then utilize a scanning electron microscope to determine the surface characteristics of our grown films.
+By analyzing the correlation between p-type creation and surface roughness of the ZnAs samples, we hope to understand multiple properties of zinc arsenide including crystal structure and formation patterns.
+We plan to use these results to refine the growth process and consistently create ZnAs films useful for doping ZnO.